 Head to the Front or Back of the Train

 For your best shot at finding a seat, head to the very back or very front of the train.
 This works particularly well during busy events.
-After a Yankee game lets out, for example, nearly every rider congregates at the middle of the D train platform and waits for several trains to pass before boarding; if you squeeze through the crowds and walk to the front or back of the platform, you'll likely get on the next train and even score a seat.
+After a Yankees game lets out, for example, nearly every rider congregates at the middle of the D train platform and waits for several trains to pass before boarding; if you squeeze through the crowds and walk to the front or back of the platform, you'll likely get on the next train and even score a seat.

 Hold on to the Pole

 If you don't get a seat, make sure you find a pole to hold when the train begins to move.
 It's difficult to keep steady without holding on when the subway starts and stops as it's not always as smooth a ride as you might hope.
 And no one likes it when you fall on them because you weren't holding on.

 Don't Lean on the Pole

 Just because you're tired, that doesn't mean it's alright to lean up against a pole in the subway car.
 If you lean on the pole, you'll take up almost all of that real estate, making it impossible for others to hold on and making it more likely that they'll fall on you during the ride.

 Keep Your Bags (And Your Feet) Off the Seats